chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

   actions: { argTypesRegex: '^on[A-Z].*' },
 };
 ```

+`actions` allows us to create callbacks that appears in the **actions** panel of the Storybook UI when clicked.
+So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

 Once we’ve done this, restarting the Storybook server should yield test cases for the three Task states: